-From the ACE Portal it is possible to run reports of the EEI that has been submitted by your company or submitted by someone else on your company’s behalf.
+From the ACE Portal it is possible to run reports of the EEI that has been submitted by your company or someone else on your behalf.
 These reports provide easier access to your export data than the previous method of submitting a request to Census.
-The reports can be created any time at no charge.
+The reports can be created anytime at no charge.
 Data for the last five years plus the current year is available.

 An ACE exporter account is required to access these reports, but that is not enough.
 You also have to be authorized to run the reports.
 Some exporter accounts, if they were added to an existing importer account, may already have report authorization.
 You can check this by logging into ACE, clicking the Accounts tab, choosing Exporter in the Account Type drop-down list and clicking Go.
-Then under accounts click the name of your company, so it appears as the Exporter on the right side of the screen.
+Then, under accounts, click the name of your company so it appears as the Exporter on the right side of the screen.
 Then look for the Authorization for Reports account status.
-The status will tell you if you are authorized for running reports or not.
+The status will tell you if you are authorized to run reports or not.

 If you are not authorized, click the button on the right side of the screen that says Request EIN Reports Authorization.
 You will see a message that says you need to provide additional information to get access to the report features.

 Click the link to the Certification of Authority, complete the document, and send it to firstname.lastname@example.org.
 You may have to answer additional questions from Census before receiving reporting authorization.